 The presence of a physical illness can complicate the assessment of depression and some symptoms, such as fatigue, are common to both mental and physical disorders.

 It should be noted that classificatory systems are agreed conventions that seek to define different severities of depression in order to guide diagnosis and treatment, and their value is determined by how useful they are in practice.
-After careful review of the diagnostic criteria and the evidence, the Guideline Development Group decided to adopt DSM-IV rather than ICD-10, which was used in the previous depression guideline (NICE clinical guideline 23).
-This is because DSM-IV is used in nearly all the evidence reviewed and it provides definitions for atypical symptoms and seasonal depression.
+After careful review of the diagnostic criteria and the evidence, the Guideline Development Group decided to adopt DSM‑IV rather than ICD‑10, which was used in the previous depression guideline (the NICE guideline on depression: management of depression in primary and secondary care).
+This is because DSM‑IV is used in nearly all the evidence reviewed and it provides definitions for atypical symptoms and seasonal depression.
 Its definition of severity also makes it less likely that a diagnosis of depression will be based solely on symptom counting.
-In practical terms, clinicians are not expected to switch to DSM-IV but should be aware that the threshold for mild depression is higher than with ICD-10 (five symptoms not four) and that degree of functional impairment should be routinely assessed before making a diagnosis.
-Using DSM-IV enables the guideline to better target the use of specific interventions, such as antidepressants, for more severe degrees of depression.
+In practical terms, clinicians are not expected to switch to DSM‑IV but should be aware that the threshold for mild depression is higher than with ICD‑10 (5 symptoms not 4) and that degree of functional impairment should be routinely assessed before making a diagnosis.
+Using DSM‑IV enables the guideline to better target the use of specific interventions, such as antidepressants, for more severe degrees of depression.

 In addition to physical illness, a wide range of psychological and social factors, which are not captured well by current diagnostic systems, have a significant impact on the course of depression and the response to treatment.
-Therefore it is also important to consider both personal past history and family history of depression when undertaking a diagnostic assessment (see appendix C for further details).
+Therefore it is also important to consider both personal past history and family history of depression when undertaking a diagnostic assessment (see the appendix on assessing depression and its severity for further details).

 Treating depression in people with a chronic physical health problem has the potential to increase their quality of life and life expectancy.
 Depression often has a remitting and relapsing course, and symptoms may persist between episodes.
 Where possible, the key goal of an intervention for depression should be complete relief of symptoms (remission) – this is associated with better functioning and a lower likelihood of relapse than lesser degrees of response, as well as potentially better physical health outcomes.

-The guideline will assume that prescribers will use a drug's summary of product characteristics (SPC) and the 'British national formulary' (BNF) to inform decisions made with individual patients.
+The guideline will assume that prescribers will use a drug's summary of product characteristics (SPC) and the BNF to inform decisions made with individual patients.